-IPv4 and IPv6 This option allows displaying all network objects of the chosen type IP address range) in the list on the left, regardless of the IP version u address.
+IPv4 and IPv6 This option allows displaying all network objects of the chosen type (host, network, IP address range) in the list on the left, regardless of the IP version used for their address.
 IPv4 This option allows displaying all network objects of the chosen type (host, network, IP address range) in the list on the left with addresses exclusively in IPv4.
 IPv6 This option allows displaying all network objects of the chosen type (host, network, IP address range) in the list on the left with addresses exclusively in IPv6.